-Matters of concern or key risks to escalate Decisions made The Committee received 2 limited assurance reports from Internal Audit: Mental Health Act Assessment Claims - where the ICB needs to agree a more robust validation process with the local authorities who hold the source information.
+Matters of concern or key risks to escalate Decisions made The Committee received 2 limited assurance reports from Internal Audit: a.
+Mental Health Act Assessment Claims - where the ICB needs to agree a more robust validation process with the local authorities who hold the source information. b.
 Data & Performance Management - which concluded that 'the ICB does not currently have a formally documented and approved performance management framework in place setting out the reporting structures and accountabilities for performance management and data quality across Board and Committee levels.
 It also does not have up to date and relevant data quality guidance in place setting out how the quality of data it receives from organisations within the system and its own internally generated data is assured.'
 Action has been agreed to address the recommendations made but recognising the need to ensure that the new organisational structures are in place the agreed date for implementation is not until April 2025.
 To ensure that impetus is maintained in this important area we have requested interim milestones are identified.
 The Internal Audit progress report also highlighted a decrease in the timeliness of implementing Internal Audit recommendations.
 Whilst we recognised that in part this is due to the low number of recommendations, we also note the potential impact on our Head of Internal Audit option.
-It was agreed that a reminder as to the importance of agreeing realistic timescales for implementation in the first place, would be appropriate.
-We approved the following procedures & plans: Sight test procedures for display screen equipment users Incident response plan Adverse weather plan
+It was agreed that a reminder as to the importance of timely implementation of agreed actions and the importance of agreeing realistic timescales for implementation in the first place, would be appropriate.
+1. We approved the following procedures & plans: a.
+Sight test procedures for display screen equipment users b.
+Incident response plan c.
+Adverse weather plan